G7DAO/waiting-list-manager/SRS.md

 * Game Developers who want a list of reliable, motivated players that will play their game when it's first released and are open to playing future games as they are released.
 * Marketing Professionals working in the gaming space who desire to build communities of motivated players on behalf of the game developers.
 ### 2.4 Operating Environment
+The Wapps, in their most minimalistic form, are designed to work with serverless architectures and use REST api, GraphQL api, RPC api, Websocket api or Blockchain for the Backend.

-The product, in its most minimalistic form, is designed operate from a Blockchain capable of managing smart contracts in an inexpensive manner.
-We recommend the following Blockchains (example contracts are provided):
+The Dapp, in its most minimalistic form, is designed to operate on-chain with an assortment of blockchains such as:
 * Solana
 * Avalanche
 * Polygon
 * Fantom
 * Ethereum

-The advanced features of the product are designed to **support** the main Blockchain features.
+The advanced features of the product are designed to **support** the main features.
 The optional Backend and Frontend UI elements are designed to interact with the smart contract / blockchain functionality.
 The BE / FE UI elements can be hosted in any cloud environment or run as Dapps.
 The optional incentive systems, reward systems and 3rd party integrations will require cloud hosting.
 ### 2.5 Design and Implementation Constraints
 Some incentives or rewards may not be profound enough to drive adoption.
 Use the incentives or rewards examples provided as guides.
 The blockchain and smart contract examples provided may not meet your needs, use the ones provided as guides.
 UI (Dapp) code examples are optional and are not required.
 Cloud or local hosting is required for incentive systems.
 ### 2.6 User Documentation